xataio/pgroll/docs/README.md

 Running `pgroll complete` when there is no migration in progress is a no-op.

-Completing a `pgroll` migration removes the previous schema version from the database, leaving only the latest version of the schema.
+Completing a `pgroll` migration removes the previous schema version from the database (e.g. `public_02_create_table`), leaving only the latest version of the schema (e.g. `public_03_add_column`).
+At this point, any temporary columns and triggers created on the affected tables in the `public` schema will also be cleaned up, leaving the table schema in its final state.
+Note that the real schema (e.g. `public`) should never be used directly by the client as that is not safe; instead, clients should use the schemas with versioned views (e.g. `public_03_add_column`).

 :warning: Before running `pgroll complete` ensure that all applications that depend on the old version of the database schema are no longer live.
 Prematurely running `pgroll complete` can cause downtime of old application instances that depend on the old schema.